 Open the hood on your Jeep 4.0L Wrangler (or Cherokee, Grand Cherokee) and once open, pull the engine oil dipstick.

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this result verifies that the Head Gasket is Blown on your Jeep 4.0L Grand Cherokee (or Wrangler or Cherokee).
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This result verifies that the head gasket is Blown on your Jeep 4.0L Grand Cherokee (or Wrangler or Cherokee).
 You can stop here, since no further testing is required.

 As mentioned earlier, the reason the oil looks this way is: